-Within ten working days after being informed of the decision, either the instructor or the student may appeal the dean's decision to the Academic Council.
+Within ten working days after being informed of the decision, either the instructor or the student may appeal the dean's decision to the provost who will determine if the case should be considered by the Academic Council.
 The Academic Council or its designated Appeals Committee will review all appropriate material, consult the parties involved, and determine the final penalty.
 The decision of the Academic Council is final.
 Academic dishonesty discovered outside the context of a course or after a course is completed will be dealt with in a manner appropriate to the situation.
 The penalty may include such sanctions as rescinding of credit previously awarded, expulsion from the university, revocation of certificates, honors or diplomas, and, in case of fraud, appropriate legal action.
 Appeals in these cases will be heard by the Provost, with a final appeal to the Academic Council.